yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/tls-and-ssl.md

 url: "/security/tls-and-ssl"
 ---

 Tyk supports TLS connections, and as of version 2.0 all TLS connections will also support HTTP/2.
-To enable SSL in your Tyk Gateway and Dashboard, you will need to modify the `tyk.conf` and `tyk_analytics` files to include a server options section like so:
+To enable SSL in your Tyk Gateway and Dashboard, you will need to modify the `tyk.conf` and `tyk_analytics.conf` files to include a server options section like so:

 ```{.copyWrapper}
 "http_server_options": {